Oluwaseyiae/oluwaseyiae/README.md

-- 👋 Hi, I’m Tech with KingDOM
+- 👋 Hi, I’m Oluwaseyi
-- 👀 I’m interested in Python
+- 👀 I’m a Python Developer.
-- 🌱 I’m currently learning Artificial intelligence
+- 🌱 I’m currently learning Machine Learning and my goal is to become an AI Engineer
-- 💞️ I’m looking to collaborate on projects regarding Artificial intelligence
+- 💞️ I’m always ready to learn.
-- 📫 How to reach me?
-Check me on my YouTube Channel @ Tech with KingDOM

 <!---
 kingDOM2227/kingDOM2227 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.